0%

 Also, understanding that these tools are not thinking how to describe your prompt, but simply executing code based on it, really helps when you run into the various glitches, snags, and known issues that come with the territory-

-Take, for instance, “text within the image” (not your prompt). let’s say you want to put a famous person in a roadside billboard.
+Take, for instance, “text appearing within the image” (not your prompt). let’s say you want to put a famous person in a roadside billboard.
 The person looks ok in your generated image, but the signage is a mess of letter-ish looking lines.

 If we think of the generator as an intelligent being that can understand what you type, and generate amazing things, we expect it to understand how to write phrases as well, obviously.
 But somehow it can barely pull off even the most basic English word, and so this seems like a really strange problem to occur.